To use our pdf forms follow these steps:

-See Student Records if you need a copy of your transcript / diploma supplement
+See Student Records Office if you need a copy of your transcript / diploma supplement

 To register your optional module choices if you cannot complete the process on e:Vision

-Apply for a module change within the first two weeks of the semester
+Apply for a module change within the first three weeks of the autumn semester and the first two weeks of the spring semester

 Concession for a Late Module Change ▶

-Apply for a module change past the first two weeks of the semester
+Apply for a module change past the first three weeks of the autumn semester and past the first two weeks of the spring semester

 Apply to study a module not currently offered in your course route